-M-1 JSP 534 Pt 2 (Issue 19, Aug 20) OFFICIAL SENSITIVE PERSONAL (when completed)
+J-1 JSP 534 Pt 2 (Issue 22, May 23) OFFICIAL-SENSITIVE-PERSONAL (when completed)

-Part 3 - RECORD OF MANDATORY RESETTLEMENT BRIEF - UNIT LEVEL

-The Service Leaver has been briefed on the Career Transition Partnership (CTP) Future Horizons (FHP) provision for Early Service leavers in sufficient detail to be able to make an informed decision about whether they wish to use the service or not.
-They have also been briefed that it is a mandatory requirement to make their choice to either Opt-in, or to Opt-out of the CTP FHP ESL provision.

-Confirmation by the Unit Briefing Officer Service leaver

-Signed: I confirm that I have been briefed on the above.
+Part 3 - RECORD OF MANDATORY RESETTLEMENT I 3RIEF - UNIT LEVEL The Service Leaver has been briefed on the Career Transition Partnership (CTP) Future Horizons (FHP) provision for Early Service Leavers in sufficient detail to be able to make an informed decision about whether they wish to use the service or not.
+They have also bee CTP and they may Opt-out of the CTP FHP ESL provision Confirmation by the Unit Briefing Officer Service Leaver Signed: I confirm that I have been briefed on the above.
+Name (Print): Rank/Grade: Signed: Appointment: Date: Date:

-Name (Print):

-k/Grade: Signed:

-Appointment: Date:

-Date: